Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho Desk

 Zoho Analytics imbues Zoho CRM with advanced business intelligence and data visualization tools, along with access to 250+ data sources.
-It starts from $24 per month for two users and goes up to $455 per month for 50 users.
-However, it’s a free plug-in with Zoho CRM Ultimate.
+Subscribers across all tiers, including its free plan, can access this product and use its limited free version.
+Unlock more features with tiers starting at $24 per month for two users to $455 per month (or $575 month-to-month) for 50 users, or request a custom plan.
+Test run its paid tiers by signing up for its 15-day trial.

 Zoho CRM review Zoho Analytics

 Zoho Webinar enables you to host and record online meetings, moderate participants, and share reports from within Zoho CRM.
-A free version is available, and paid tiers range between $8 and $16 per user, per month.
+Enterprise and Ultimate users can take advantage of this platform’s free version, which can host up to 100 webinar attendees.
+Upgrade to its paid tiers ranging between $8 and $16 per user, per month (or $19 month-to-month) for tools such as webinar recording, source tracking, live streaming, and more.

 Zoho CRM review Zoho Webinar